 - use partitions within the database,

 - allocate those partitions to specific physical hosts, and

 - move them around if necessary.

-The same applies to shards within our our hosts - you can hash workflows to a specific shard id and use consistent hashing to allocate a shard to a specific host
+The same applies to shards within our hosts: you can hash workflows to a specific shard id and use consistent hashing to allocate a shard to a specific host.

 To implement sharding, you need to know the membership of your cluster.
 If you need to allocate shards to hosts, you need to know which hosts are available in your cluster.
 So as soon as you do that you need some mechanics for membership.